Algorithm: Carryless Pairing

 Waiting for input.

 Remark.
 The pairing $\pi_{\mathrm{CL}}^\tau$ is finitary: each step uses a finite, explicitly bounded amount of arithmetic.
-Its correctness depends on the fact that every natural number has exactly one Zeckendorf decomposition, and that this decomposition is preserved under the standard order on $\mathbb{N}$ (cf. phi-adic logic).
-What looks like a division in the inverse is in fact a bounded $\mathcal{O}(\log n)$ search.
-These guarantees, however, presuppose that the underlying number model is faithful to $\{\,\mathbb{N},\, +,\, \le\,\}$ (without an arithmetic discrepancy $\Delta I$); IEEE-754 floating point past $2^{53}$ is a familiar case where this assumption breaks down.
-The deeper point is not a detail of implementation but a recurring bias of modern computation: exact arithmetical structure is routinely simulated inside hardware that is only approximate.
+Its correctness depends on the fact that every natural number has exactly one Zeckendorf decomposition, and that this decomposition is preserved under the standard order on $\mathbb{N}$.
+What looks like division is modular arithmetic, in fact a bounded $\mathcal{O}(\log n)$ search.
+These guarantees, however, presuppose that the underlying number model is faithful to $\{\,\mathbb{N},\, +,\, \le\,\}$; IEEE-754 floating point past $2^{53}$ is a familiar case where this assumption breaks down.
+We note a recurring theme in computation: exact arithmetical structure is routinely simulated inside hardware that is only approximate.

 Illustration: Recurrence relations are computationally expressive.